ibm-cloud-docs/apps/best-practice.md

 You can run more than one instance to avoid downtime in a single region.
 To deliver an even more robust app, consider a multi-region architecture.

-For information about minimizing downtime and creating resilient architectures that achieve maximum availability, see the [Strategies for resilient applications tutorial](/docs/tutorials?topic=solution-tutorials-strategies-for-resilient-applications).
+For more information, see [Strategies for resilient applications tutorial](/docs/tutorials?topic=solution-tutorials-strategies-for-resilient-applications).

 ## Ensure you're monitoring your apps
 {: #monitoring}